dev-scripts/prakashbhandari.com.np/content/posts/containerize-your-dotnet-web-application-with-docker.md

 Add a `docker-compose.yml` in your project root.
 Please check in the attached project structure image.
 This `docker-compose.yml` is not necessary, but it helps to build abd run the docker image and container easily.

-I have used following instruction in the docker file.
+I have used following instruction in the `docker-compose.yml` file.

 ```yaml
 version: '3.8'